firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/ec2/pricing/

-# Question 11 A company would like to reserve Amazon Elastic Compute Cloud (Amazon EC2) compute capacity for three years to reduce costs.
+#  # question 11 A company would like to reserve Amazon Elastic Compute Cloud (Amazon EC2) compute capacity for three years to reduce costs.
 The company also plans to increase their workloads during this period.
 As a Cloud Practitioner, which Amazon Elastic Compute Cloud (Amazon EC2) reserved instance (RI) type would you recommend?

 1. Convertible reserved instance (RI)